More Than 40 Hot Springs for Hikers

 • A backpacking towel

-• Extra swimsuit – It took a long time for things to dry out because it was so humid.
-Having a fresh suit to put on in the morning is really nice, especially if you spend a lot of time in the hot springs like we did.
+• Extra swimsuit – It can take a long time for things to dry out.
+Having a fresh suit to put on in the morning is really nice, especially if you spend a lot of time in the hot springs like we do.

-• My mosquitoe net for my head – not the most attractive thing, but the bugs were pretty rough.
+• My mosquito net for my head – not the most attractive thing, but bugs are pretty rough.
 It helped with the wasps too.

-• Hiking poles – These were an absolute must for this trip.
-They propel you on the way up and support your knees on the way down.
-The creek crossing also would have been a bitch without them.
+• Hiking poles – They propel you on the way up and support your knees on the way down.

-• Pack lots of water (these are our favorite water bottles) and wear sunscreen.
+• Pack lots of water and wear sunscreen.
 Sunstroke and dehydration have led to rescues and even some fatalities on this hike.
 Do not underestimate it, and be sure you are prepared.

 Arizona Hot Springs Trail - USA